Mycobacterium Chimaera Infection Lawsuits Reviewed for Open Heart Surgery Patients

 Treatment typically involves a combination of antibiotics.
 However, in some cases the infection is so deep that it can take months or even years of antibiotic treatment to cure.
 If untreated, these infections can be fatal.

-While 3T Heater-Cooler Systems are commonly used during heart valve surgery, vascular grafts and other cardiac procedures, certain devices manufactured prior to September 2014 may have become contaminated.
+While Heater-Cooler Systems are commonly used during heart valve surgery, vascular grafts and other cardiac procedures, certain devices manufactured prior to September 2014 may have become contaminated.
+In addition, bacteria may be left in the devices if they are not properly cleaned or filled with safely filtered water.
 This may result in the release of vapor into the air of the operating room, where exposure to the open chest cavity may cause a Mycobacterium chimaera infection.

 Contact the M. Chimaera Infection Lawyers at Saiontz & Kirk, P.A. to determine whether you or a loved one may have a lawsuit.

 While it appears the manufacturer of certain Heater-Cooler System knew or should have known about the risk of problems following heart surgery, information is just now being discovered by many doctors and patients.